-Yonggang provided a completed response to the Commission's exporter questionnaire.
-As there was no on-site verification done for Yonggang, the Commission has tested the data for relevance and reliability by performing a desktop verification.
-Details regarding this process are contained in the verification report published on the public record.35
+Daye provided a completed response to the Commission's exporter questionnaire, although ultimately the Commission requested further information regarding certain cost data.
+The Commission has tested the data for relevance and reliability by performing a desktop verification.
+Details regarding this process are contained in the verification report published on the public record.49